Leon-Amazing/english/docs/words.md

 1. able to continue without causing damage to the environment
 2. able to continue for a long time

+Understanding geography can also enhance our awareness of global issues and promote a more sustainable lifestyle

 ### 35.distinct /dɪˈstɪŋkt/

 1. clearly different or belonging to a different type

+We have four distinct seasons with warm summers and cold winters, but nothing too extreme.